 Founded in 2000 and incorporated in 2002 as a U.S. §501(c)(3) non-profit organization by CEO David A. Smith, AHI operates as a distributed team of dedicated professionals with deep knowledge of affordable housing and an enduring commitment to quality economic and social results.
-Located at the Boston headquarters, as well as Oxford UK and Paris, our executives have deep practical and regional expertise with years of experience in housing finance, housing development, and housing investment; design of housing financial products, business models, and subsidy or financing programs; community development and urban upgrading; technical assistance at the level of transactions, entities, or governments; program evaluation; and both executive and graduate-level education and teaching.
+Located in Boston, Massachusetts, our executives have deep practical and regional expertise with years of experience in housing finance, housing development, and housing investment; design of housing financial products, business models, and subsidy or financing programs; community development and urban upgrading; technical assistance at the level of transactions, entities, or governments; program evaluation; and both executive and graduate-level education and teaching.

 We are able to work at the level of national governments; sub-sovereign governments such as states, provinces, or municipalities; and private companies, whether for-profit, non-profit, or a committed hybrid of the two.